Best Tools for Sales

 This post is a response to the question “What are the best sales tools for inside sales?” over on Quora.
 In later work work we’ve gone to great lengths to list many of the sales tools out there.
 This post serves to share the best of the best sales tools for our sales process.

-- Twitter – for more casual dialogue and perceptions around what’s going on right now
+- Twitter – for more casual dialogue and perceptions around what’s going on right now.

-- Quora – for knowledge sharing, understanding the World, authority management, and networking
+- Quora – for knowledge sharing, understanding the World, authority management, and networking.

 - Facebook – for me: expecting/waiting for Facebook becoming a business networking tool, building a network now.